New Rome IV Diagnostic Criteria for IBS

 - The authors also removed the word “onset” from the other two criteria.
 As people with IBS know, the pain and change in stool frequency or form do not always coincide.2

-The three main subtypes of IBS are IBS-C (predominant constipation), IBS-D (predominant diarrhea), and IBS-M (IBS with mixed bowel habits), as shown in Table 2.2 People whose symptoms do not fit into any category are considered to have IBS unclassified.
+The three main subtypes of IBS are IBS-C (predominant constipation), IBS-D (predominant diarrhea), and IBS-M (IBS with mixed bowel habits), as shown below.2 People whose symptoms do not fit into any category are considered to have IBS unclassified.

 The subtypes have not changed, but Rome IV includes a slightly new way of identifying IBS subtypes.
 Subtypes are based on how frequently you experience very loose or very hard stools.
 The percentages are now based on stool form on days with at least one abnormal bowel movement.2 In Rome III, the percentages were based on total stools.
 Basically, the denominator has changed.
 This revision was made because some people have long periods of time with normal stool consistency.
 Your IBS subtype should be determined when you are not taking medications that treat bowel symptoms.